 Cricket has a crazy following in the sub-continent with IPL being last valued at 5.3 billion USD.
 This game of bat and ball largely prevalent in Commonwealth Nations is not just interesting to watch but has an equally growing analytical use case.

-The discrete nature of the game and growth of IPL, the need for analytics as an edge both for on-field performance and other ancillary services such as growing and engaging the fan base is on rage.
+The discrete nature of the game and growth of IPL, the need for cricket analytics as an edge both for on-field performance and other ancillary services is growing.

 - The tools rely on a D/L based index which combine strike rate and runs for batsmen.